kapsner/rBiasCorrection/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-Latest submit fixes failed unit test related to the future-package on macos-arm.